microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/Core Labs/01-Introduction/01-what-is-ai-red-teaming.md

 **Question**: How does AI red teaming differ from traditional cybersecurity red teaming?

 <details>
-<summary>Click to see answer</summary>
+<summary>Click to see **Answer**</summary>

-**Answer**: While traditional red teaming focuses on exploiting technical vulnerabilities in systems and networks, AI red teaming specifically targets the unique risks of generative AI systems, including content safety, bias, prompt injection, and adversarial manipulation of AI behavior.
+While traditional red teaming focuses on exploiting technical vulnerabilities in systems and networks, AI red teaming specifically targets the unique risks of generative AI systems, including content safety, bias, prompt injection, and adversarial manipulation of AI behavior.

 </details>